 Think about what you are trying to achieve in your career.
 Is it more variety in terms of clients or matters?
 Is it to gain new experience and develop your skill-set?
 Would you like more control, or a greater balance between work and personal projects?
 Legal consulting can enable you to achieve such goals and identifying your motivations for considering this career path will help you determine whether Peerpoint is right for you.

-As a legal consultant, there is no guarantee of work.
+A key thing to bear in mind is that, as a legal consultant, there is no guarantee of work.
 There may be time during the year when you are not working and, therefore, not being paid.
-It is worth planning how much income you will need to receive over the course of the year and how you will support yourself during any downtime.
+It is therefore worth considering your personal financial situation, planning how much income you will need to receive over the course of the year and how you will support yourself during any downtime.
 An accountant or financial planner will be able to advise you on how best to plan for this.

 The demand varies according to our clients’ needs, but the areas that Peerpoint resource for are typically: capital markets (particularly derivatives and debt capital markets), financial services regulation, banking and finance (typically general lending and leveraged finance), banking disputes and investigations, corporate M&A and commercial law (including data privacy) and employment.